LucieB-coder/DouShouQi-Swift-Game/README.md

 # DouShouQi-SwiftGame

 This project is a DouShouQi command line game coded in swift and usable in your terminal.
-So far, only the board of the game is coded, the rest will follow soon.

 To launch the project, open the `xcworkspace` file in XCode and run the project `DouShouQi_CLI`.

-Here is Mr Chevaldonné' citerias table with a check of everything i did for this TP

 ## Commit for correction

-To evaluate my work, you can base yourself on the last commit of the branch `tp4`
+To evaluate my work, you can base yourself on the last commit of the branch `tp5`

 ## Project and Packages